 In this video, Tim shows you how to make coffee with a French Press.
 When brewing with this method, we recommend using light roasted coffees to prevent getting the bitter roasty flavours that you get from the darker roasted coffees.
 Following these simple techniques will help you consistently produce a delicious cup of coffee.

 1. Pre-heat your French press by pouring hot water into it.
 Discard this water right before you start brewing.

 4. Again by using your scales, place the french press containing the ground coffee on the scales.
-Tare the scale so it reads zero and measure1 litre (963 grams at seal level) of boiling water.
+Then, tare the scale so it reads zero and measure1 litre (963 grams at seal level) of boiling water.
 It is important to ensure all the ground coffee is wet.
 A good way to do this is to pour half of the water first, then stir a little, then pour the rest of the water.
 Do not put the lid / plunger on top until after step 6.

 October 25, 2019